lsst-ts/ts_tma_tma-documentation_ethernet-conexions/Ethernet-Connections.md

 ### Bosch Rexroth drive controller

-This controller manages all the auxiliary drives in the TMA.
+This controller manages all the auxiliary drives in the TMA, known as Bosch drives.

 ### Temperature controllers